Linxyhaha/TransRec/data/toys/reconstructed/tuning/README.md

 The reconstructed testing data is saved in './data/${dataset}/reconstructed/evaluation/' folder.

 #### Example
-- Reconstruct the instruction data of Beauty for tuning LLMs and evaluation.
+- Reconstruct the instruction data of Toys for tuning LLMs and evaluation.
 ```
-sh reconstruct.sh beauty 5
+sh reconstruct.sh toys 5
-sh make_evaluate.sh beauty
+sh make_evaluate.sh toys
 ```